 Thus Were Their Faces by Silvina Ocampo

 I'm not a big fan of short stories but these ones were truly haunting and unforgettable.
-My favorite story was The Imposter.
+My favorite one was The Imposter.

 The Invention of Morel by Adolfo Bioy Casares